phenriq694/base_de_conhecimento/react/Hooks/Hooks.md

 export default App;
 ```
 ## useEffect
-Used to controll the life cycle of the application.
+Used to control the application lifecycle.
 ```javascript
 import React, { useState, useEffect } from 'react';